 Each student at Texas Southern University is expected to become familiar with all published policies, rules, and regulations of the University.
-The Office of Student Conduct and Judicial Affairs will make every effort to ensure that these published policies are available to each student.
+The Office of the Vice President for Student Services/Dean of Students will make every effort to ensure that these published policies are available to each student.
 The student is responsible for any violation of the policies, rules, and regulations.